|A Place Where Violence Rules|

 With Karzai scheduled to step down next year, the Afghan people have reason to be concerned about their future.
 The challenges facing Afghanistan are both vexing and formidable, many people are concerned as to the cost and commitments to security going forward and if the Taliban will play a role, their attitude towards women would most likely set back much of the progress that has been achieved.
 Currently, the future of American's future involvement is not carved in stone, but it looks like a fast exit is coming.
 According to Obama, any agreement on troop withdrawals must include an immunity agreement in which US troops are not subjected to Afghan law.
 American is looking to legally protect its troops after a series of damaging incidents and disclosures involving American troops in Afghanistan occurred.

-High-profile military incidents like the one involving US troops posing with body parts of dead insurgents and a video apparently showing a US helicopter crew singing "Bye-bye Miss American Pie" before blasting a group of Afghan men with a Hellfire missile, the 2012 Afghanistan Quran burning protest, and the Panjwai shooting spree have created fractures in the partnership between Afghanistan and the NATO troops.
+High-profile military incidents like the one involving US troops posing with body parts of dead insurgents and a video apparently showing a US helicopter crew singing "Bye-bye Miss American Pie" before blasting a group of Afghan men with a Hellfire missile, the 2012 Afghanistan Quran burning protest, and the Panjwai shooting spree has created fractures in the partnership between Afghanistan and the NATO troops.
 These incidents have undermined the image of foreign forces in a country where there is already deep resentment due to civilian deaths and added to the perception among many Afghans that US troops lack respect for Afghan culture and people.